When you lodge a complaint, our office will assess it to check it is covered by South Australian equal opportunity law.

-If it appears that you have been treated unfairly under the law, the Commission will accept your complaint and allocate it to a Conciliation Officer.
+- If it is and it appears you have been treated unfairly under the law, we will accept your complaint and allocate it to a Conciliation Officer.

-- notify the person or organisation (the respondent) you are complaining about, and may ask for a written or verbal response to the complaint.
+- ask the respondent for a written or verbal response to the complaint

 - ask you what you would like to happen to resolve your complaint, and provide that to the other party.

-If, at any stage, we think that a complaint discloses information involving corruption, serious or systemic misconduct, serious or systemic maladministration, we must report it to the Office for Public Integrity, because of our obligations under the Independent Commissioner Against Corruption Act 2012 and the Directions and Guidelines made under that Act (see the ICAC website for further information).
+If we think a complaint includes corruption, serious or systemic misconduct, serious or systemic maladministration, we must report it to the Office for Public Integrity.

 This is because we have obligations under the Independent Commissioner Against Corruption Act 2012 .